 Other reasons you may wish to consider using a pet trust include:

 - You own a pet with a long life expectancy, such as a horse, bird, turtle or other reptile.
-Especially for larger animals like horses that require boarding and more expensive upkeep, a pet trust is a useful planning tool.

 - Your pet has special needs and will require special care.
-You may need to provide specific food and diet instructions, veterinary care instructions or grooming instructions.
+You may need to provide specific food and diet instructions, veterinary care instructions, or grooming instructions.
 A pet trust gives you more flexibility to include such provisions.

 - Your family is not well suited or interested in caring for your pet.
 In such a case, you may wish to specify someone outside the family to care for your pet.